 Let’s explore further.

 - Organize/Centralize: From a company’s ERP, where data files are stored (flat files, excel sheets etc.) including other sources of product information like resources of images and videos, a PIM system collects all such material and channels it in the right directions.

-Inconsistencies will never occur again between physical and online catalogues, or between products in the same collection that have different data sheets.
+Inconsistencies between physical and online catalogues or between products in the same collection that have different data sheets will be greatly minimized.

 The role of AI and ML in a Product Information Management System